sybert1ger/frc-programming/courses/ELT1080/2-Devices/3-Actuators.md

 SIG turns on and off very quickly, and the speed controller adjusts the OUT voltage accordingly (on and off).

 ### Relays
 As you remember, relays turn a circuit on and off.
-What you probably haven't realised, however, is that the input can be a much lower voltage.
+What you probably haven't realized, however, is that the input can be a much lower voltage.
 This allows the user to send low-voltage signals to adjust a high voltage output.
 As a matter of fact, a relay diagram would look identical to the above speed controller.
-The only difference is that a relay is a mechanical device, where a speed controller is controlled electronically. the response time for a speed controller is much better.
+The only difference is that a relay is a mechanical device, where a speed controller is controlled electronically.
+The response time for a speed controller is much better.

 So, why use a relay when a speed controller does the same thing better?
 Mostly, it's price.
 Speed controllers aren't inexpensive, while relays can be very cheap.
 This is because relays have very little circuitry - they simply pass on a signal using an electromagnet.